 Evan Miller is a percussionist based in Dayton, OH.
 His interests lie in performing the wide range of contemporary solo and chamber music for percussion, as well as experimental performance and noise.

 As a classical musician, Evan is a avid chamber player, dedicated to performing both established repertoire and collaborating with composers for new works.
 Notable recent performances include the 2016 Percussive Arts Society International Convention (with the Wright State University Percussion Ensemble), a performance of Aaron Siegel's Science Is Only A Sometimes Friend at the 2017 Nelsonville Music Festival, a summer tour performing Steve Reich's Four Organs and Julius Eastman's Gay Guerilla (with Aaron Michael Butler, Andrew Seivert, and Knee Play), and a solo commissions recital featuring new works by Dave Molk, Thomas Rex Beverly, and Nicole Gutman.
-He has also performed in clinics/masterclass for Robert Van Sice, So Percussion, Tim Feeney, Doug Perkins, Gwen Dease, Mobius Percussion, and James Culley, and has attended the So Percussion Summer Institute and the Chosen Vale International Percussion Seminar.
+He has performed in clinics/masterclass for Robert Van Sice, So Percussion, Tim Feeney, Doug Perkins, Gwen Dease, Mobius Percussion, and James Culley, and has attended the So Percussion Summer Institute (as a participant and an intern) and the Chosen Vale International Percussion Seminar.
+Evan is also a member of Neutrals, an experimental percussion duo, with Andrew Seivert.

 In his solo work, Evan works with friction techniques, tape loops, and field recordings to manipulate acoustic instruments for long-form sounds and drones.
 Recent performance venues include Dreamland (Louisville), The Mockbee (Cincinnati), and The Spot (Lafayette, IN).